 (5, 'blueberry')

-It has a number that keeps track of counting upward and the actual item that it's grabbing from our favorite_fruits
+Each tuple has a number (counting upward) and the next item from our favorite_fruits iterable.

 >>> favorite_fruits = ["jujube", "pear", "watermelon", "apple", "blueberry"]